merklejerk/whisper-scribe/README.md

 ## TODO

-- Use a small local LLM (Gemma 1B or 4B?) to clean up transcription artifacts and mistakes.
+- Use a small local LLM (Gemma 1B or 4B?) to clean up transcription artifacts and mistakes at regular intervals.
 - Docker container.